 How are trademarks classified?

-Malaysia adopts the 10th ed. of the NICE International Classification of Goods and Services.
+In general, ASEAN countries follow the 11th ed. of the NICE International Classification of Goods and Services.
 There are 34 classes for goods and 11 classes for services.

 The class headings for the 45 classes can be found on the website of the World Intellectual Property Organization (WIPO):